ismailceylan/restorm/README.md

 ```

 #### Limit
-The `limit` method is used to specify the number of items per page.
+The `limit` method is used to specify the number of items per request.

 ```js
 const posts = await Post.limit( 10 ).all();